Can you sue someone for lying about a car accident?

 Can false statements affect my car accident claim?

 Yes.
 If the other driver lies to their insurance company or in court, it can impact your ability to recover compensation.
 Insurance adjusters rely on statements from all parties involved, and if they accept a false version of events as the truth, it could result in a denied claim or reduced settlement.
 However, strong evidence and legal representation can help counter false claims.
+Evidence like dash cam footage, witness accounts, and police reports can help set the record straight.

 Can I file a lawsuit for fraud if someone lies about the accident?

-Possibly.
-In Tennessee, fraud occurs when someone intentionally makes false statements to deceive another party, leading to financial harm.
-If the other driver knowingly lied and their false statements caused you damages, such as increased insurance costs, medical expenses, or lost wages, you may have a case for fraud.
-However, proving fraud requires clear evidence that the driver intentionally misled others to cause you harm.
+If the other driver knowingly lied and it caused damages like increased insurance costs, medical bills, or lost wages, you may have grounds for a fraud claim.
+However, proving fraud requires strong evidence that the lies were intentional and directly caused you harm.

-• Seek medical attention to document injuries.
+- Seek medical attention to document injuries

 How can Weir & Kestner Injury Lawyers help if someone is lying about the crash?

-• Investigate the accident and gather evidence.
+- Investigate the crash and gather clear evidence

 SEARCH OUR SITE